Where Is San Andres Island Located

 2.2 Historical Claims and International Disputes

 The island’s location sparked a border dispute between Colombia and Nicaragua that lasted for decades.
-In 2012, the International Court of Justice (ICJ) ruled that San Andrés, Providencia, and Santa Catalina belong to Colombia, while also granting Nicaragua a 200‑kilometer exclusive economic zone (EEZ) extending from the islands.
+Also, in 2012, the International Court of Justice (ICJ) ruled that San Andrés, Providencia, and Santa Catalina belong to Colombia, while also granting Nicaragua a 200‑kilometer exclusive economic zone (EEZ) extending from the islands.
 The ruling clarified legal sovereignty but left some maritime boundaries open to negotiation, especially concerning fishing rights and hydrocarbon exploration.

 2.3 Implications for Travelers